 Pinterest Usage Statistics

-Pinterest users cumulatively placed 175 billon pins, according to official stats released in September 2018.
-This is a huge 75% increase on stats reported in early 2017.
+Pinterest users cumulatively placed 200 billon pins in total, as 2020.
+Official stats released in September 2018 had pinned the figure at 175 billion; a huge 75% increase on stats reported in early 2017.
 These pins have been made to four billion boards.

 The average Pinterest user actively types roughly eight searches per month, though spends more time scrolling though related pins after clicking on an initial pin (maybe in their feed).
 The average Pinterest session is around 14 minutes in length.